 Yes, early voting for all registered voters – also known as in-person no-excuse absentee voting – is available the Thursday, Friday and Saturday before elections.
 Check the State Board of Elections website or contact your county clerk’s office for more information.

 Find your polling location on the State Board of Elections website.
 Check with your county clerk’s office to confirm voting hours.
 If you were in line before the polls closed, you’ll still be allowed to vote.

 A photo ID that includes your name is required.
 Acceptable forms of identification include a Kentucky driver’s license, U.S. passport or other photo ID issued by the federal, state or local government, the military, or a school such as a college or university.

-If you don't have a photo ID, you can fill out additional paperwork and show another acceptable form of ID at the polls to vote.
+If you don't have a photo ID, you can fill out additional paperwork explaining your reason for being unable to get a photo ID.
+You may then show another acceptable form of ID at the polls to vote.
 You can also have an election officer attest to your identity.
 Watch this video to learn more.